 If you notice your cat urinating more frequently or urinating outside the litter box, he may have a feline urinary tract infection (UTI).
 These common infections have specific symptoms and being aware of the signs can help you get your kitty the medical attention he needs.

-Common Symptoms of a Urinary Tract Problem
+Common Symptoms of a Cat Urinary Tract Infection (UTI)

 The symptoms for almost every condition that affects the feline urinary tract are similar.
 This can make it impossible to find out what is wrong with your cat without specific testing.

 Cat UTI Symptoms Associated With the Urinary Tract

 Although urinary problems are very common in cats, a true UTI is not the most frequent cause of illness.
 Many cats suffer from a condition called feline idiopathic cystitis (FIC) or the older name, feline urologic syndrome (FUS).
 The symptoms of a UTI can be identical to those of feline idiopathic cystitis and include: